 Internal adoption requires that you prepare a very effective training program in coordination with your solution provider for your internal staff to educate them on how to use the system and its features.
 Also make sure that the provider has efficient and dedicated support staff to help your team in overcoming early stage technical issues with quick turn-around time.

 External adoption is a must to ensure your customers use it.
-Customer adoption is the only key to the success of your web to print initiative.
+Customer adoption is the only key to the success of your print shop management software initiative.
 And here the role of your marketing and sales team comes to forefront.

 Your sales team would have to understand your customers buying behaviour, their skills and resourcefulness to adopt online ordering and thus preparing an effective marketing plan to encourage your customers to go online and place orders using self-service platform you have built for them.
 A strong marketing and training program can ensure that your customers understand the benefits this new initiative brings for them and adopt it with ease to place order.